 “Cause that’s what’s there,” she guffawed.

-"Look Mom, I was wondering why you talked about passing away in that message."
+“Look Mom, I was wondering why you talked about passing away in that message.”
 Another knock on the door.
 Angela opened and a stooped old man entered.
 His eyebrows were his most salient feature; to say they were bushy would be a grave understatement.
-Unfortunately, all his hair was concentrated in his eyebrows, leaving nothing on top except a yarmulke.
+All his hair was concentrated in his eyebrows, leaving nothing on top except a yarmulke.
 He wore a blue sport shirt, white shorts and slippers and was sort of gnome-ish.
 He slid over to me with his hand out.
 We shook, his hand was like parchment.

 “How ya doin’, Sy?” my mother asked him.